sergeymironov0001/twitch-chat-bot/README.md

 !help       | Get list of all commands
 !top_words  | Get 10 top used words

+### Logging
+By default the bot is using logging configuration from the __logger.ini__ file from the project root directory.

 ## Tests
 To run all unit tests use the following command from the root dit of the project:
 ```